RodrigoLopezNunez17/Pipeline-Airflow-Kafka/README.md

 The first step is to install all our tools, so:

-In a Linux terminal, we create the folder where the our project is supposed to be:
+In a Linux terminal, we create the folder where the our project is supposed to be :

 ```
 mkdir Pipeline